Skip to main content

 Create Calculator app in Python with Flet

-In this tutorial we will show you, step-by-step, how to create a Calculator app in Python using Flet framework and deploy it as a web app.
+In this tutorial we will show you, step-by-step, how to create a Calculator app in Python using Flet framework and publish it as a desktop, mobile or web app.
 The app is a simple console program, yet it is a multi-platform application with similar to iPhone calculator app UI:

 You can find the live demo here.

-In this tutorial, we will cover all of the basic concepts for creating a web app: building a page layout, adding controls, making reusable UI components, handling events, and deployment options.
+In this tutorial, we will cover all of the basic concepts for creating a Flet app: building a page layout, adding controls, making reusable UI components, handling events, and publishing options.

 The tutorial consists of the following steps: